ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/staten-island.md

 {{% fig "staten-island/pine-residence" "800" /%}}

-Although I don't have documentary evidence for this currently, I think it is reasonably likely that the Mills family lived at the Pine residence at some point.
-Other of Charles' employees, proteges, and extended family lived there over the years.
+Although I don't have documentary evidence for this currently, I think it is reasonably likely that the Mills family lived at the Pine residence at some point, as other employees, proteges, and extended family lived with Charles Pine over the years.

 The following are Google Maps street view images from Richmond Terrace captured in 2022 that show the buildings in the footprint of Pine's store and residence.
 "Apollo Intl." is in the area of Pine's residence, but the brick building to the left may be Pine's store intact.